-Title to the majority of our lithium properties are derived from option agreements with local landowners in North Carolina, which upon exercise, allow us to purchase (or in certain cases long-term lease) the surface property and the associated mineral rights from the local landowners.
-Upon exercise, in the case of a purchase, we will pay cash consideration approximating the fair market value of the surface property at the time of exercise (excluding the value of any minerals) plus 50%.
-Upon exercise, in the case of a long-term lease, the Group will pay annual advanced royalty payments per acre.
-The landowners will also retain a production royalty payable on production of ore from the property, between US\$0.50 to US\$2.00 per tonne of ore produced.
+Title to the majority of our lithium properties is derived from option agreements with local landowners in North Carolina, which upon exercise allow us to purchase (or in certain cases long-term lease) the surface property and the associated mineral rights from the local landowners.
+Upon exercise, in the case of a purchase, we will pay cash consideration approximating the fair market value of the surface property at the time of exercise (excluding the value of any minerals) plus a premium, either at a negotiated fixed price or a negotiated percentage premium (generally 50%) above the fair market value of the surface property at the time of exercise (excluding the value of any minerals).
+Upon exercise, in the case of a long-term lease, the Company will pay annual advanced royalty payments per acre.
+The landowners will also retain a production royalty payable on production of ore from the property, between US\$0.50 to US\$2.00 per tonne of ore mined.